johngmyers/platform/reporting/README.md

 Health checks
 =============

-The `@HealthCheckRemoveFromRotation` annotation may be placed on either a method with no arguments or a field of type `AtomicReference`.
-When the object is bound with `HealthBinder`, the method will be called or the field will be examined by the `/inrotation.txt` resource.
+The `@HealthCheck` or `@HealthCheckRemoveFromRotation` annotation may be placed on either a method with no arguments or a field of type `AtomicReference`.
+When the object is bound with `HealthBinder`, the method will be called or the field will be examined every minute and the resulting health status will be sent to the monitoring-acceptor service.
+If the `@HealthCheckRemoveFromRotation` annotation is used, it will additionally be used by the `/inrotation.txt` resource.
 A value of `null` indicates healthy; any other value indicates a critical problem, with the `toString()` used as the message.

 The `value` field of the `@HealthCheckRemoveFromRotation` annotation is the base name of the check.
 This is prepended with the application name.
 If the object was bound with a name or annotation, that is appended in parentheses to the name of the check.

-This and the `@HealthCheck` annotation are for a future integration with monitoring.
+The /admin/health resource on the server's admin port returns a list of the server's health checks.

 Reporting client
 ================

-`ReportingClientModule` enables reporting of collected data to the time-series database and the `/inrotation.txt` resource.
+`ReportingClientModule` enables reporting of collected data to the time-series database, the monitoring-acceptor service, and the `/inrotation.txt` resource.

 Added tags
 ----------